Shelter, Clothing & Fire

 Reflection: Bouncing heat back to or away from your body.
 Heat, also known as infrared light, can be deflected and directed just like a flashlight beam and a mirror.
 Reflect your radiated body heat back to you in cold or reflect solar heat away from you in hot weather by using Mylar blankets, sleeping bags, or tents.
 If used properly, Mylar blankets can reflect 90% of your body's heat back to you, but there is no insulation.
 Be sure to have an insulating layer of clothing or cloth between your skin and the Mylar, otherwise it turns from reflecting your heat back, to conducting your heat away.

 Protection: Keeping out the heat transferring elements like sun, water, wind, and physical dangers.
 Maintain your body temperature by protecting yourself from the elements.
 Stay dry and warm by wearing an outer layer that sheds water.
 Shelters that block wind and/or provide shade from the hot sun are also vital to survival in extreme temperatures.

 Moisture Wicking: Pulling water away from the body.
 Artificial fiber clothing or shelters like polyester, fleece, and nylon or a non-plant fiber like wool can actually wick, or pull moisture, away from your skin.
 This is essential in cold weather.
 You do not want evaporation happening or ice forming next to your skin when you are cold.
 DO NOT wear cotton in cold weather situations since cotton holds moisture and causes evaporation next to your skin.

-Emergency Cold Weather Clothing Layers
+Cold Weather Clothing Layers

 Sheltering at Home in the Cold